trevorcousins/PSMCplus/README.md

 ### Division by Zero error
-If your heterozygosity is very high (e.g. `theta=0.05`), the default binsize of 100 will not be appropriate and you'll get an error.
-Try instead a binsize of 10 or 20 (add `-b 10` or `-b 20` to your command line).
+If your heterozygosity is very high (e.g. `theta>0.01`), the default binsize of 100 will not be appropriate and you'll get an error.
+Instead, reduce the binsize such that there being more than ~3 heterozygotes per bin is rare.
+E.g. if theta=0.05 then we expect a heterozygous position every 20 base pairs on average, so a suitable bin size is 5 or 10 (add `-b 10` or `-b 20` to your command line).
 [See here](https://github.com/trevorcousins/PSMCplus/issues/2)

 If you are still having problems, please submit a new issue.